Open In Colab

 ax.plot(cpu,c/cpu**2,'--')

-An alternative to RATTLE, for a simple linear chain such as this, is the MILC SHAKE algorithm, due to Bailey et al. J Comput Phys, 227, 8949 (2008) and Comput Phys Commun, 180, 594 (2009).
+An alternative to RATTLE, for a simple linear chain such as this, is the MILC SHAKE algorithm, due to AG Bailey et al., J Comput Phys, 227, 8949 (2008); see also AG Bailey et al., Comput Phys Commun, 180, 594 (2009).
 If you are curious about this algorithm, more details are given at the end of this notebook.
 Suffice it to say that the routines milcshake_a and milcshake_b, within md_module.f90, do exactly the same job as their rattle counterparts, but more efficiently.
 However, the algorithm only applies to linear chains.

 This is how we run the program.